Douglas DC-7B N836D: History

 But many new safety regulations were in effect.
 Interior materials were upgraded so as to meet new fire standards.
 Egress slides were installed.
 Seats had to be replaced, but the original seats are preserved in storage for the day the aircraft is again grounded.
 Likewise, the original design had hat shelves that are now preserved in storage.

-By September 2009 the restoration was essentially complete, and the aircraft was painted in vintage Eastern Airlines livery.
-Final adjustments and FAA inspections and paperwork were completed by July 2010 and the aircraft made its first post-restoration flight on July 4, 2010.
-Since then, the aircraft has been flown to airshows in the USA, including EAA AirVenture in Oshkosh, Thunder over Michigan and Sun 'n Fun in Lakeland, Florida.
+By September 2009, the restoration was finished, and the aircraft was painted in a vintage Eastern Air Lines livery.
+Final adjustments and FAA inspections and paperwork were completed by July 2010, and the aircraft made its first post-restoration flight on July 4, 2010.
+Since then, the aircraft has been flown to airshows throughout the United States, including EAA AirVenture in Oshkosh, Thunder over Michigan and Sun 'n Fun in Lakeland, Florida.
 In May 2011, it completed its first international flight when it flew round-trip between Miami and St. Maarten.
 On November 18, 2011, the aircraft flew from Opa-locka, Florida to Charlotte, North Carolina with Captain "Sully" Sullenberger and first officer Jeff Skiles on board as a charity flight.
 On landing in Charlotte, the crew and passengers toured the "Miracle on the Hudson" aircraft, US Air flight 1549, that landed in the Hudson in 2009.
-On the return flight to Florida, without Capt.
-Sully or Skiles on board, the aircraft lost the number 3 engine on takeoff and returned to Charlotte for an uneventful landing.
+On the return flight to Florida, without Captain Sully or Skiles on board, the aircraft lost the number 3 engine on takeoff and returned to Charlotte for an uneventful landing.

-In early 2013 the aircraft experienced a failure after takeoff on its number three engine, and it made an emergency landing at Charlotte Douglas International Airport.
+In early 2013, the aircraft experienced a failure after takeoff on its number three engine, and it made an emergency landing at Charlotte Douglas International Airport.
 It remains on temporary static display at the Carolinas Aviation Museum as of November 2014, awaiting return to flight.